Come rubammo la bomba atomica: Plot

 Franco and Ciccio make contact with Cinzia, who believes their claims that they found the bomb.
 She tricks them into a meeting with Dr. Yes at his underground headquarters at a villa outside Cairo.
 Dr. Yes plans to revive an Egyptian mummy of Nabuco Sonor, the Queen of the Dead.
 He requires the bomb's radiation to do this.
 His experiment appears to be successful when he achieves a thumb twitch from a specimen.
 Franco and Ciccio deliver the fake bomb, only to be told they will be sacrificed to Nabuco Sonor on her revival.
 The duo laughs, knowing that the bomb is not real.
 The mummy then stands up and advances towards them.
 However, Dr. Yes's plans are thwarted when the "mummy" is revealed to be Derek Flit in disguise.
 Aided by Bomb and Bluff, Flit beats up all of Dr. Yes's men and abducts Franco and Ciccio.

 Out in the desert, the three spies fall out again over who will get the credit for turning Franco and Ciccio over to their superiors.
 They stop fighting each other when a live report on the radio announces that the search has ended after the United States claimed that there was no nuclear bomb on board the crashed plane.
 Franco takes the disgraced Ciccio aboard his fishing boat, still beached on the shore, to sail back to Italy.
 When they pull up the fishing nets to cast off, they discover the actual bomb tangled in them.

 Weeks later, Franco and Ciccio are aboard a yacht living in a life of luxury, with the bomb pointed across the sea as they are blackmailing world leaders for riches by telephone to avert nuclear destruction.

+Production

+Come rubammo la bomba atomica was an international co-production between Italy and Egypt.
+It was made by two Rome based companies (Five Film and Fono Roma) and Coprofilm, a Cairo-based company.
+The film features parodies of various spy fiction characters of the period, such as James Bond with James Bomb, Modesty Blaise with Modesty Bluff and Derek Flit with Derek Flint.

+The film was shot on location in Egypt with interiors shot at Incir-De Paolis Studios in Rome.